Armageddon (2003): Reception

 The event grossed $450,000 with 9,000 ticket sales, and received 200,000 buys, which was less than the 300,000 buys the previous year's event received.
 The buys from Armageddon helped the promotion's pay-per-view revenue of $13.2 million, which was significantly lower than the prior year's revenue of $21.2 million.

 Armageddon was met with a generally negative critical reception.
 Canadian Online Explorer's professional wrestling section claimed that the event was a "flop", rating the overall event a one out of ten.
-The Triple Threat main event match was rated a one and a half out of ten, while the match between Batista and Shawn Michaels received the highest match rating—an three and a half out of ten.
+The Triple Threat main event match was rated a one and a half out of ten, while the match between Batista and Shawn Michaels received the highest match rating—a three and a half out of ten.

 The event was released on DVD on January 20, 2004.
 The DVD reached a peak position of second on Billboard's DVD sales chart for recreational sports on February 12, 2004.
 It remained on the chart for four consecutive weeks, until on March 6, 2004, when it ranked twentieth.
 The DVD was also reviewed by customers; the average customer rating from Amazon.com was three out of five stars.